sebastien-pfister/rhtlab/INSTALL.md

 ### 2. Download and Install Mambaforge

 - **Download Mambaforge:**
-  - Go to the [Mambaforge GitHub page](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3), find the appropriate installer for your CPU, and copy the download link in the table.
+  - Go to the [Mambaforge GitHub page](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3), find the appropriate **_Linux_** distribution that corresponds to the type of CPU (architecture) you are using, and copy the download link in the table.
 > [!IMPORTANT] Do not select an installer under *Miniforge-pypy3* but *Miniforge3*.
 - Check the directory
   ```bash